EcoChem-OSU/MS_Rtool/Suspect_list/README.md

 > [!NOTE]
 > ** CHECK CAREFELY THE DEPENDENCY.**
 > Info present in section "DEPENDENCY AND FIRST INSTALL" in each script.
+> Some dependency are not present in the CRAN and need to be manually added from mention source.

 Script catalogue
 ----------------